Lab Director Stephanie shares her lecture, “Conversational Chemistry,” with the Merrill-Cazier Library’s Friends of the Library community.

 March, 2018

-Michelle Parker, presented her master's thesis research as a prestigious USU Ignite talk titled, “With or Without Vocal Fry, Unique Voices Are In.”
-Check it out in the link above!
+Master’s student Michelle Parker delivered a prestigious USU Ignite talk showcasing her thesis work, “With or Without Vocal Fry, Unique Voices Are In.”
+Watch the talk at the link above!

 November, 2018